HM Prison Wandsworth: The prison today

 Wandsworth Prison contains eight wings on two units.
 The smaller unit, containing three wings, was originally designed for women.
-This unit will focus and house prisoners who attended full time activities.
+This unit houses prisoners who attend full time activities.

 Education and training courses are offered at Wandsworth.
 Facilities at the prison include two gyms and a sports hall.
-The large prison chaplaincy offers chaplains from the Roman Catholic, Anglican, Methodist, Muslim, Jewish, Sikh, Hindu, Buddhist, Mormon and Jehovah's Witness faiths.
+The large prison chaplaincy offers chaplains from the Roman Catholic, Anglican, Methodist, Muslim, Jewish, Sikh, Hindu, Buddhist, Mormon, and Jehovah's Witness faiths.

-A BBC investigation showed large scale drug abuse and cannabis openly being smoked and harder drugs found.
-There are allegations of staff corruption, even of staff bringing drugs into the prison.
+A BBC investigation showed large-scale drug abuse, with cannabis being openly smoked and harder drugs found.
+There are allegations of staff corruption, including of staff bringing drugs into the prison.
 Wandsworth has lost its status as a reform prison.
 Glyn Travis of the Prison Officers Association said, "Wandsworth staff had bought into the reform process and worked well with the governor to implement the reforms.
 Now, the prison has lost its reform status and once again, staff and prisoners have been left high and dry as this government's agenda seems to change at the drop of a hat."
-Wandsworth is the most overcrowded prison in England and body scanners were not used on visitors to prevent contraband being brought into the prison, allegedly due to shortage of staff.
-Peter Clarke said, "In essence, there were too many prisoners, many with drug-related or mental health issues, and with not enough to do."
+Wandsworth is the most overcrowded prison in England, and body scanners were not used on visitors to prevent contraband being brought into the prison, allegedly due to shortage of staff.
+Peter Clarke said, "In essence, there were too many prisoners, many with drug-related or mental-health issues, and with not enough to do."
 Also, not all staff carried anti-ligature knives despite six suicides since 2015.

-Chris Atkins' book A Bit of a Stretch: The Diaries of a Prisoner describes ongoing poor conditions during his stay in 2016–2017 with many of the touted improvements merely being described on paper rather than in existence in the prison.
-He describes some of the changes that were attempted as part of the "Prison and Safety Reform (2016)" that were not successful.
+Chris Atkins' book A Bit of a Stretch: The Diaries of a Prisoner describes ongoing poor conditions during his stay in 2016–2017 with many of the touted improvements merely being on paper rather than having been implemented.
+He describes some of the attempted changes as part of the "Prison and Safety Reform (2016)" that were not successful.